rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 The whole process is quite long, the most important two lines are:

-- For line 32, the "main" module will be the first pushed to `module_map.pending`, but the last to evaluate/execute at this line.
+- For line 32, the "main" module will be the first pushed to `module_map.pending`, but the last to evaluate at this line.
 When js runtime initializes, all static imported modules should to be resolved, i.e. their status are `Ready`.
-Then the js runtime can finally start to evaluate/execute the module.
-While all dynamic import modules can be delayed until actual evaluation/execution.
+Then the js runtime can finally start to evaluate the module.
+While all dynamic import modules can be delayed until actual evaluation.
 - For line 39, if the callback is a `EsModuleFuture`, it will compile source code into v8 module, and creates tasks for all dependencies (as we mentioned in [`EsModule`](#esmodule)).